nineneel/rania-website/STRUCTURE.md

-# Rania Travel Website - Folder Structure Documentation
+# RANIA Website - Folder Structure Documentation

 ## Overview
-This document explains the folder structure implemented for the Rania Travel website project.
+This document explains the folder structure implemented for the RANIA website project.

 ## Directory Structure